Here's the truth of the matter: Getting Disneyland discount tickets isn't easy. And when you do find disocunts, they are usually small (less than 5%).

 Go for a Walk: Get your exercise and a Disneyland discount at the same time.
 Participate in the Children's Hospital of Orange County CHOC/Disneyland Resort Walk in the Park held in August.
 For registering, helping a good cause and walking just 3 miles, participants get an entrance discount when they show their wristband at the ticket booth.

 Disneyland Discount Tickets for California Residents

 Southern Californians: If you live in zip codes 90000-93599, Disney offers frequent special deals and discounts for online purchases along with discounts on annual passes.
 Your local Costco, Von's or Ralph's store may also offer lower-priced passes.

 California Teachers: Members of ACSA, CTA, CRTA and First Financial Credit Union can get Disneyland discount tickets through TSA Special Services by phone or mail.
 Their once-excellent discounts are getting less impressive every year, nearly vanishing when you add their processing fees, and you have to order far enough in advance to allow for mail delivery.

 Southern California University Students: Some area universities offer discounted, one-park, one-day Disneyland discount tickets for their students.
 Check with your Student Union.

 Employee Discounts: Some large corporations and government agencies in Southern California also offer discounted, one-day, one-park Disneyland discount tickets to their employees.
 Ask your Human Resources department.

-AAA and CSAA Members: These California automobile clubs sometimes offer discounts, but grab your calculator before you buy.
+AAA and CSAA Members: These California automobile clubs sometimes offer discounts, but that's not guaranteed.
+Know the regular prices and grab your calculator before you buy.
 Some of their "packages" can cost the same as the individual parts at full price.
-Your local AAA office may also sell discounted tickets, but in some places, you have to buy them at the office.

 Other Ways to Get Disneyland Discount Tickets